Overview

 In addition to a severe headache, symptoms of a ruptured aneurysm can include:

-In some cases, an aneurysm may leak a slight amount of blood.
+In some cases, an aneurysm may leak a small amount of blood.
 When this happens, a more severe rupture often follows.
-Leaks may happen days or weeks before a rupture.
+Leaks may happen days or weeks before a more severe rupture.

 An unruptured brain aneurysm may not have any symptoms, especially if it's small.
 However, a larger unruptured aneurysm may press on brain tissues and nerves.